-I was doing iPhone backups via iTunes, under the Summary tab I saw this Encrypt Local Backup already checked, so I tried to uncheck but I saw this warning "Enter The Password to Unlock Your iPhone Backup” popped up.
+“I was making iPhone backups via iTunes, under the Summary tab I saw this Encrypt Local Backup already checked, so I tried to uncheck but I saw this message “Enter The Password to Unlock Your iPhone Backup” popped up.
 I thought all I need to do was enter my Apple ID password but turns out I was wrong.
 It said “The password you entered to unlock your iPhone backup was incorrect.
 Please try again.”
-What should I do to recover the forgotten iTunes backup password?
+What should I do to recover the forgotten iTunes backup password?”

-What are encrypted backups in iTunes?
+What Are Encrypted Backups in iTunes?

 Once again, the password you were prompted to input here is different from that of Apple ID.
-I entered the Apple ID password intentionally, it said "The password you entered to unlock your backup is incorrect.
-Please try again."
+I input the Apple ID password intentionally, it said

 Unfortunately, Apple doesn’t offer a password retrieval solution if you lose or forget your iTunes backup password.
 However, you may still be able to find it back using one of the methods below.

-People tend to be stressed out while losing access to an account.
+We all tend to be stressed out while losing access to an account.
 We all have bad memories.
 Sometimes the most effective way is not to think about it at all, and your forgotten password would come up to your mind all of a sudden.

 I usually find myself have a better memory in the morning while everything is quiet.
 Some of my friends and colleagues say they tend to have a fresher mind after doing a 10-minute meditation.
 Anyway, the point is – do not be anxious and try it in a relaxing environment.

 It is possible that you’re not the one who encrypted the backups.
 Maybe one of your family or your best friend set it while she/he was using your computer.
 If so, just make a phone call and reach out.
-Remember to be nice while asking 🙂

 Honestly, I don’t want to see you come to this step.
 Unless the backup is really important to you.
 Apple claims:

-To my surprise, however, I actually found a few programs able to do so.
-Well, this kind of iTunes backup password recovery software aren’t cutting-edge technology, they just use traditional brute-force tactic — guessing hundreds if not thousands of different combinations, until finding the one that matches.
+To my surprise, however, I actually found a few programs are able to do so, though this kind of iTunes backup password recovery software aren’t cutting-edge technology, they just use traditional brute-force tactic — guessing hundreds if not thousands of different combinations, until finding the one that matches.
 Here are a few you can try by yourself.

 Personally, I don’t recommend people encrypt iPhone/iPad backups if they choose to save the backup files on a PC or Mac.
 That’s probably why Apple also sets iTunes not to encrypt by default.
 So, don’t select that “Encrypt Local Backup” option unless you have to, for example, you’re using backing up your device on a shared computer.